Housing

 UDMO Housing also oversees the Coordinated Entry for our Region.
 This is a process used to assess and assist in meeting the housing needs of people at risk of homelessness and people experiencing homelessness.
 The process prioritizes the highest barriers to housing instead of a "first come, first served" approach.

-Additional short-term CARES funding allowed more households to be served in FY21 than in years past.
-Additionally, UDMO Outreach may be able to assist with housing needs for those who don't meet ESG or TBRA eligibility.
+UDMO Outreach may be able to assist with one time housing needs for those who don't meet ESG, IHPF, RSA or TBRA eligibility.
+Contact the Outreach office in your county of residence for more information.